-This tutorial demonstrates how to use line spacing in Excel.
+This tutorial demonstrates how to use line spacing in Excel and Google Sheets.

 Increase Line Spacing in a Cell

 In Excel, text in a cell is often hard to read because of its vertical alignment.
 Say you have the following bottom-aligned text in cell B2.

 In this case, you might want your text to be equally distributed vertically in the cell.